Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 This dissertation aims to delve into the accessibility discourse of video games specifically for individuals with visual impairments, excluding other physical challenges.

-unique challenges, thus concentrating on visual impairments allows for a more focused and coherent discussion; secondly, the idea behind this analysis is to see to what extent audio design could make video games more accessible to visually impaired people because, due to the nature of their condition, they remain the people who could benefit the most from all the sound work.
+This focus is chosen for two main reasons: firstly, addressing accessibility universally is complex as each disability presents unique challenges, thus concentrating on visual impairments allows for a more focused and coherent discussion; secondly, the idea behind this analysis is to see to what extent audio design could make video games more accessible to visually impaired people because, due to the nature of their condition, they remain the people who could benefit the most from all the sound work.

 In fact, during a study carried out by Microsoft researchers on a group of visually impaired people, several respondents expressed the desire to be able to play video games available on the market which are primarily designed for sighted players, in order to feel included in conversations.